mongodb/specifications/source/connections-survive-step-down/tests/README.rst

 Server Step Down Procedure
 --------------------------

-In principle, the current primary may be stepped down by running the following admin command on it: ``{replSetStepDown: null}``.
+The current primary may be stepped down by running the following admin command on it: ``{replSetStepDown: 1, force: true}``.
 This will cause the current primary to step down and an election to be held to elect a new primary.
 A driver MAY use this simple procedure to step down the current primary.